-Mobile device owners have a plethora of art and drawing apps to choose from, and it's tough to separate the gems from the fool's gold.
-Here are 15 of our favorite drawing apps, ranging from free and easy to use doodling tools, to high-end professional suites that can turn your mobile device into a handheld art studio.
+That's good news because, mobile device owners have a plethora of art and drawing apps to choose from.
+While it's tough to separate the gems from the fool's gold, we've found many of the best drawing apps, whether they're free and easy-to-use doodling tools or high-end professional suites.

 The best drawing apps you can download today

 The first Astropad app did a fantastic job of turning your iPad into a video graphics tablet for your Mac, making for an excellent companion for anybody using Adobe Photoshop and similar software.
 Astropad has since upped its game with the new Astropad Studio, a subscription version of the app aimed squarely at graphics professionals using the iPad Pro and the Apple Pencil.

 Designed to work through Wi-Fi or a USB connection, Astropad Studio boasts improved responsiveness, gesture controls, keyboard support, and more..
 The app comes with a free 7-day trial, after which it will cost you $11.99 per month, or $79.99 for a year's subscription.

 Download Astropad Studio: iOS (opens in new tab)

 Pixelmator's iOS port delivers a powerful image editing and digital painting tool to mobile devices that syncs well with its bigger macOS version.